Is it time for a website refresh?

 A performant website functions well, delivering a satisfactory user experience in terms of speed, responsiveness, and other key performance metrics.
 If your website isn’t meeting a minimum level of performance standards, it’s not performant, which means it’s very likely driving away customers.

-We like our clients’ websites to be even better than performant: we want them to be high performing.
+Here at Dogwood, we like our clients’ websites to be even better than performant: we want them to be high-performing.

 High-performing websites don’t just happen.
 They’re tested for usability and performance to engage a specific target audience.
 This type of website is effective in many ways—leading to more satisfied customers, higher sales, increased trust, and website conversions.